romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you ensure that a job in a workflow only runs on a specific day of the week, for instance, every Friday?
+Q: In GitHub Actions, how can you ensure that a job in a workflow only runs on a specific day of the week, for instance, every Friday?
 <details><summary>Show the answer</summary><p>

 - **Use the on: schedule syntax with a cron expression in the workflow file, such as on: schedule: - cron: '0 0 * * 5'**